How to Apply – International Students

 Determine if you meet entrance requirements

-- Applicants who have been educated outside of Canada should review the general admission requirements based on country/curriculum of study.
+Applicants who have been educated outside of Canada should review the general admission requirements [PDF] based on country/curriculum of study.

-- In addition to the general entrance requirements, applicants with previous post-secondary studies must be in good academic standing at any previous post-secondary institutions.
+IMPORTANT: In addition to the general entrance requirements, applicants with previous post-secondary studies must be in good academic standing at all previous post-secondary institutions attended.

 - Applicants who have been educated outside of Canada may be required to prove English Language Proficiency.